Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 Orange Butter Glaze

-- In a wide bowl mix together the powdered sugar, orange zest, melted butter, vanilla bean paste adding just enough orange juice to get a smooth pourable consistency; whisk until smooth.
-Once scones are cool, one at a time, carefully pick up and dip scone top into the orange glaze to coat, then return to the rack to set the glaze.
+- In a wide bowl (large enough to dunk a scone) mix together the powdered sugar (1 cup), orange zest (1 orange), melted butter (1 TBL), vanilla bean paste (ยฝ tsp) anand whisk in just enough orange juice to get a smooth pourable consistency; whisk until smooth.
+Once scones are cool, one at a time, carefully pick up and dip scone top into the orange glaze to coat, then return to the rack to set the glaze.1-2 tablespoons orange juice, 1 cup powdered sugar, ยฝ teaspoon vanilla bean paste, 1 tablespoon butter, 1 orange zested, ½ orange

 - Store scones on counter in airtight container up to 5 days, or wrap individually and place in a pretty covered cake stand.
 Scones may also be frozen 3-4 months wrapped well.